boisgera/Chuck-Norris-counted-to-infinity.-Twice./Chuck Norris counted to infinity. Twice..md

 Chuck Norris makes the integers
 ================================================================================

+According to Leopold Kronecker:

 > God made the integers, all else is the work of man.
->
-> Leopold Kronecker.

-Since Chuck Norris is no mere mortal, he can also "make the integers".
+But since Chuck Norris is no mere mortal, he can also "make the integers".
-All that he requires is the empty set $\{\}$ and the ability to build new sets from this primitive.
+All that he requires is the empty set $\{\}$ and the ability to build new sets.

 Appendix
 ================================================================================